VanessaMancia/Azure-Active-Directory-/README.md

 ---

-#### Let's create a new virtual machine named "Client 1" and install Windows 10 on it.
+#### We're going to create a Windows 10 client and configure it to use an internal network, so we can get a DHCP address from the Domain controller.

 <img width="425" alt="image" src="https://github.com/VanessaMancia/Azure-Active-Directory-/assets/112146207/66674a9e-cf16-4f27-83c9-18d7bfa5f19b">

+---